Vise

 A vise or vice (British English) is a mechanical apparatus used to secure an object to allow work to be performed on it.
 Vises have two parallel jaws, one fixed and the other movable, threaded in and out by a screw and lever.
+The jaws are often flat but may have grooves, adapt to the shape of the workpiece or be custom made.

 A vise grip is not a vise but a pair of lever-actuated locking pliers.

+Etymology

+The etymology of vise can be tracked via Middle English vys Anglo-French vyz from Latin vitis "vine".
+The tight grip of the mechanical device was likened to that of the twines of the plant.

 Types

 Face

 A face vise is the standard woodworking vise, always securely attached to a workbench flush with its work surface.
 Its jaws are made of wood or metal, the latter usually faced with wood, called cheeks, to avoid marring the work.
 The movable jaw may include a retractable dog to hold work against a bench dog.

 A "quick-release" woodworker's vise employs a split nut that allows the screw to engage or disengage with a half-turn of the handle.
 When disengaged the movable jaw may be moved in or out throughout its entire range of motion, vastly speeding up the process of adjustment.
 Common thread types are Acme and buttress.

 Traditional woodworking workbench vises are commonly either face vises, attached to the front of the workbench near the left end of its long side (for a right-handed worker), or end (or tail) vises, attached to or forming part of the right side of the narrow end of the bench.